Ted Healy: Ted Healy and his Southern Gentlemen

-Howard's brother Shemp joined the act as a heckler in early 1924; however, both Howards temporarily left show business in mid-1925.
+Howard's brother Shemp joined the act as a heckler in early 1924, but both Howards temporarily left show business in mid-1925.
 Ted and Betty were hired in June 1925 to star in the Broadway revue Earl Carroll Vanities of 1925.
 Ted brought some of the routines he developed with the Howard brothers, using three comics under contract to Carroll, (Dave Chasen, Kenneth Lackey, and Lou Warren).
-After a contract dispute whereby it was determined that Carroll was in the wrong, Ted and Betty left "Vanities" in October 1925 with Lou Warren and relaunched their Syncopated Toes revue, now retitled Fun in the Healy Manner.
-By January 1926 Shemp Howard had returned, and they successfully toured the country through the summer of 1926.
+After a contract dispute in which Carroll was determined to be in the wrong, Ted and Betty left Vanities in October 1925 with Lou Warren and relaunched their Syncopated Toes revue, now retitled Fun in the Healy Manner.
+By January 1926, Shemp Howard had returned, and they successfully toured the country through the summer of 1926.
 Ted and Betty received another Broadway opportunity, this time from the Shubert Brothers, who hired them for The Passing Show of 1926, with Ted bringing Shemp and Lou along.
 Passing only enjoyed a preview tour and did not open on Broadway, but the Shuberts and Healy retooled the show into the successful A Night in Spain, with Phil Baker joining the Healys as its stars.
-For Spain, Ted utilized four stooges in some scenes: Shemp, Lou Warren, brother-in-law Sam "Moody" Braun, and Dick Hakins.
+For Spain, Ted used four stooges in some scenes: Shemp, Lou Warren, brother-in-law Sam "Moody" Braun, and Dick Hakins.
 Arriving on Broadway in May 1927 after four months of successful previews, Hakins fell ill and was replaced by comedy/specialty dancer Bobby Pinkus.
 In November 1927, Spain began a national tour with four months at Chicago's Four Cohans Theatre.
-Larry Fine, who had been working as the lead performer and house MC at Chicago's Rainbo Gardens nightclub and restaurant, was added to Healy's group of comics in late March 1928.
+Larry Fine, who had been working as the lead performer and house master of ceremonies at Chicago's Rainbo Gardens nightclub and restaurant, was added to Healy's group of comics in late March 1928.